 - The first priority and immediate focus of One Human Community is supporting education.

 - The second, to involve the community at large in reading.

 - The third, to create a supportive community.
 (A supportive community is to a large degree self-sufficient.
 There is an open dialog.
 Older members can help the younger ones.
 The young can help the old.
 Books, love of reading and discussing materials already read are effective community building blocks.)

 - The fourth priority of One Human Community is strengthening ties with government agencies and the business community as well as making the transition from a grassroots movement (an informal association) to a formal non-profit organization.

 Regardless of the changes, One Human Community will remain true to its founding ideals.
 FREE support, resources and referrals for struggling homeowners, job seekers and others suffering financial hardship (who can document their neediness) will continue being available for as long as the demand for them exists.

-PLEASE NOTE: One Human Community and One Human Community’s Website don’t invite political conversation; our goal is to strengthen the community, prevent and relieve human suffering in Los Angeles area through education, tutoring and peer-to-peer support.
+PLEASE NOTE: One Human Community and One Human Community’s Website don’t invite political conversation; our goal is to strengthen the community, prevent and relieve human suffering in Los Angeles area through education, informational resources, books and reading.